Davethedata/PHBS_MLF_2018/README.md

 Since our dataset have 5 files,our main result also have 5 tables.The 5 files(tables) are different from forecasing years.For instance，the file(table) named 'first year' is using the first year's dependent variable to forecasting bankruptcy after 5 years.We think this have a long-term bankruptcy sense in this file.Conversely,the file named 5 year have a short-term bankruptcy sense.

-For each table,we display the top 10 ranking features for each year.
+For each table,we display the top 5 ranking features for each year.

+### Absolute result

+In this part,we just see the absolute mean rank of each feature.

 * First Year(Forecasting bankruptcy after 5 years)